Kang-S-H/StudyMachineLearning/README.md

 I think in Supervised-Learning, I have to clearly classify the set of datas that already figured out.

-+add
+* add

-When I have input and output sample data, and predict the output by given input
+* When I have input and output sample data, and predict the output by given input

 I used k-Nearest Neighbors Algorithm(k-NN)